Phil99fp/GitPub/README.md

 # GitPub

 Welcome to GitPub!
-Have a drink and check out some repos while you wait! :tropical_drink:
+Have a drink and check out some repos while you wait :tropical_drink:

 ## Installation & Usage